 Osteopathic Massage is remedial massage applied with osteopathic knowledge.

-Osteopathic massage is a holistic ‘whole body’, soft-tissue focused form of massage that incorporates both osteopathic and stretching techniques, which indirectly work to promote overall wellbeing and healthy joint positioning.
+Osteopathic massage is a holistic ‘whole body’, soft-tissue focused form of massage that incorporates both osteopathic and stretching techniques.

-Osteopathic massage aims to free up restrictions or stiffness within muscles and joints to not only improve the body’s movement and posture but also blood flow, venous (veins) system, lymphatic drainage, and nerve conduction.
-Osteo massage may help boost the body’s vitality and energy levels, immune system responses, and ability to fight disease.
+Osteopathic massage aims to free up restrictions or stiffness within muscles and joints to not only improve the body’s movement and posture but also blood flow and lymphatic drainage for improved tissue health.

 Conditions that may benefit from osteopathic massage include:

 - Sports injuries

 What is the difference between osteopathy vs. osteopathic massage?

 Osteopathic massage may be a good option for those who respond well to massage and stretching and are looking for a more ‘all over body’, holistic osteopathic approach rather than a focus on any specific injury or ailment.
 Osteopathic massage is also ideal if you’re in need of a general treatment for non-specific aches, pains and physical fatigue -- rather than an in-depth osteopathic treatment for a specific issue or injury.

 If you do have a specific injury, illness, or pain, traditional osteopathic treatment is a better option.
 Osteopathic treatment involves a comprehensive case history and clinical examination to determine the cause of pain, along with an individualised approach to treatment including joint mobilisation, soft tissue massage, stretching, and exercise prescription.
 Please ask your osteopath if in doubt about what type of treatment would work best for your situation.